Home » Projects » Mturoute.php

 • If the -f flag is specified, mturoute doesn't test MTU sizes.
 This flag will toggles off the "do not fragment" bit, which will allows intermediate routers to break mturoute's probes into multiple packets if they exceed the MTU size.
 Fragmented probes are re-assembled at their destination.
 With MTU is taken out of the equation, this mode instead reports the largest ping that a given host will respond to.
 This could help you determine whether fragmentation is happening properly.

-• The -r setting is new in v2, it allows you to specify the number of retries that mturoute will run given a probe timeout.
-Hopefully this will alleviate the problem in the original version where a single missed probe (which may have been dropped for any reason) would cause an incorrect MTU to be calculated.
+• The -r setting allows you to specify the number of retries that mturoute will run given a probe timeout.
 The default number of retries is 3.

-• The -d setting is new in v2, it instructs mturoute to output more verbose debugging information as it runs.
+• The -d setting instructs mturoute to output more verbose debugging information as it runs.

 • The -m setting allows you to set a maximum probe size, in bits.
 The default is 10,000.